$\frac{1}{2}$-derivations of Lie algebras and transposed Poisson algebras: -derivations of Virasoro type algebras and transposed Poisson algebras

 \section{$\frac{1}{2}$-derivations of Virasoro type algebras and transposed Poisson algebras}

 The present section is devoted to the study of $\frac{1}{2}$-derivations of the Virasoro algebra and some Lie superalgebras related to the Virasoro algebra.
 Namely, we describe all $\frac{1}{2}$-superderivations of $N=1$ and $N=2$ conformal superlgebras.
-As a corollary, we received that there are no non-trivial transposed Poisson structures defined neither the Virasoro algebra, no $N=1$ or $N=2$ conformal superalgebras.
+As a corollary, we obtain that there are no non-trivial transposed Poisson structures defined by the Virasoro algebra, in both $N=1$ and $N=2$ conformal superalgebras.